Get us in your inbox

 Advertising

 This stone castle was built by one very remarkable man, Harry Delos Andrews.
 Andrews served as a medic during World War I where he became sick with meningitis and was declared dead prematurely.
 By the time word got back to America, six months later, that he was alive, his fiancée had already married someone else.
 Andrew took off on a grand tour of Europe and explored many castles.
 He eventually became a boy scout troop leader of a squad called the Knights of the Golden Trail, and frequently camped at a secluded part of the Little Miami River in Ohio.
 Andrews built stone tents to keep their camping gear and supplies by the creek safe and dry.
 The structures became a full-blown medieval castle—Loveland Castle.
-Now, troops can still spend the night on the premise while visitors can tour the property while admiring a collection of swords and other old weapons.
+Now, troops can still spend the night on the premises while visitors can tour the property while admiring a collection of swords and other old weapons.

 Easily the country’s most famous castle, this National Landmark took decades to be built by newspaper magnate William Randolph Hearst and architect Julia Morga.
 Hearst had grand ambitions for his retreat, La Cuesta Encantada (Enchanted Hill), which was built on his family’s expansive ranchland.
-Situated almost exactly halfway between San Francisco and Los Angeles on the scenic Pacific coast, Hearst Castle is a popular stop for road trippers.
+Situated almost exactly halfway between San Francisco and Los Angeles on the scenic Pacific coast, Hearst Castle is a popular stop for roadtrippers.
 Visitors can check out the 165-room estate, 123 acres of gardens full of exotic flowers, the ornate pools and Hearst’s legendary art collection.

 Advertising

 This extraordinary summer dream home is on Heart Island, part of New York’s famed Thousand Islands.
 Construction on this six-story private home began in 1900 by hotel magnate George C. Boldt as a gift to his wife but was halted four years later when his beloved died.
-Boldt never returned to the premise, and the unfinished castle fell into disarray until the Thousand Island Bridge Authority bought the island in 1977 for $1.
+Boldt never returned to the premises, and the unfinished castle fell into disarray until the Thousand Island Bridge Authority bought the island in 1977 for $1.
 Boldt Castle and its nearby yacht house have since been completed and can be visited during the warm months.

 Advertising